digitalcake/NestedChangesetExamples/README.md

 # NestedChangesetExamples

-This is meant to serve as an example of the meany ways to address nested data sets in ecto.
+This is meant to serve as an example of the many ways to address nested data sets in ecto.

 I would like to learn the alternative ways to build associated data.